Chapter 3:

 "Captain?!"

-The sound of Aki calling out to me broke my gaze from Miss Voluntina's, and I kindly excused myself as I got up from my seat to go meet up with her in the kitchen.
+The sound of Aki calling out to me broke my gaze from Miss Voluntina's, and I kindly excused myself as I got up from my seat to go meet her in the kitchen.
 "What do you have for me?"
 I asked as I arrived, crouching beside her in front of several bags of flour on the ground.

 "I found ze bags in zose locked cupboards over zere.
 I burnt ze locks to gain access."